Should You Get a 15 year Mortgage or Invest?

 Remember, debt is like a negative bond.
 Debt INCREASES your risk, so it more often than not increases returns.

-Whatever you decide to do, a 15-year vs a 30-year mortgage, at least get your yearly Roth and your employer match!
+Whatever you decide to do, a 15-year mortgage vs investing, at least get your yearly Roth and your employer match!